koinos/koinos-docs/docs/quickstart/cli.md

 ## Other useful commands

-To check the balance of a given public address, use the commands `balance <address>`.
+To check the balance of a given public address, use the command `balance <address>`.

-To transfer tKOIN from the currently open wallet, use the commands `transfer <amount> <address>`.
+To transfer tKOIN from the currently open wallet, use the command `transfer <amount> <address>`.

 ## Smart contract management